NOAA-OWP/nwm-fcst-mgr/README.md

 where [NWM-FCST-MGR_ROOT] is where nwm-fcst-mgr is installed.

+#### Forecast Run

 The program takes four arguments for a forecast run:
-1) Path to input.config file for forecast
+1) input_path: Path to input.config file for forecast
-2) Path to the config yaml file for a validation run (from nwm-cal-mgr)
+2) valid_yaml: Path to the config yaml file for a validation run (from nwm-cal-mgr)
-3) Name of the folder to be created for storing inputs/outputs from running ngen
+3) fcst_run_name: Name of the folder to be created for storing inputs/outputs from running ngen
-4) Optional flag to enable a cold start run
+4) --use_cold_start: Optional boolean flag to enable a cold start run

-Nwm-fcst-mgr can be run from the CLI or from Python code directly.
+Nwm-fcst-mgr in forecast mode can be run from the CLI or from Python code directly.
+The forecast manager will automatically handle calls to the Model Setup Workflow Manager to setup cold start and forecast runs and execute those runs through calls to Ngen.

 ### Python
 1. from nwm_fcst_mgr.forecast import fcst_workflow